zodmaner/trivial-mmap/README.md

   memory
 * `mmap-read-char` a helper function that facilitates reading a character from a memory-mapped file
+* `mmap-read-byte` a helper function for reading one byte from a memory-mapped file
 * `with-mmap-file` a helper macro that ensures that a memory-mapped file is safely unmapped (using `munmap-file` function) after we are done with it